jekuno/milia/README.md

 which uses milia and devise.
 I have done this.

 * see doc/sample.sh for complete step-by-step instructions for setting up and creating a working app.
-* the sample.sh instructions are very detailed and loaded with comments.
+* the sample.sh instructions are very detailed and loaded with comments (600 lines!).
 * the sample app uses web-theme-app to provide some pleasantly formatted views for your testing pleasure.
 * the instructions take you to two stages: one with simple devise and no milia, and finally installing milia for complete tenanting.
 * the doc/ directory also contains a devise directory for adding into the app/views/ directory. these files are pre-formatted for the pretty views.